NenX/Rust-and-C-Interoperability-Practical-Guide/README.md

 members = ["packages/*"]
 ```

-Create the `packages` directory and enter it:
+Create a `packages` directory and enter it:

 ```shell
 mkdir packages